With the prevalence and increasing growth of the internet, there are more and more sales

 Disadvantages of working with Stripe

-Concentrates on particular niches.
-Stripe is a developer’s payment processor at a first place.
+- Concentrates on particular niches.
+Stripe is a developer’s payment processor in the first place.
 It has a lot of powerful features designed for developers, but at the same time not so many of them are suitable for small and medium-sized businesses.

 Braintree was founded in 2007 and is known as one of the top payment platforms, which enables accepting payments through an app or website.
 The company has easy integrations with multiple payment method options, simple pricing, decent level of protection, and customer support.
 Acquired by PayPal in 2013, Braintree became part of PayPal family, which also includes such well-known payment processor company as Venmo.